Red-misst/Red-misst/README.md

 ### Algorithmic Trading
 - **Tools**: MetaTrader 5 (MT5), Python
 - **Focus**: Writing bots, backtesting strategies, and using machine learning to filter signals.
 ---

-## 🏆 What I’m Proud Of
-- 🚀 Built a trading bot that executes strategies based on support and resistance levels.
-- 🤖 Developed IoT systems to make life easier and smarter (think home automation and flood monitoring).
-- 🌐 Created modern, responsive web apps that users actually enjoy.

----

-## 💡 What I’m Exploring Right Now
-- 🌐 How to make React apps faster and smoother.
-- 📈 Using AI to predict financial market trends.
-- ⚡ Making IoT devices smarter with AI.

----

 ## 📚 My Favorite Projects